CLRX/CLRX-mirror/doc/GcnInstrsSopk.md

 Syntax for almost instructions: INSTRUCTION SDST, SIMM16

 SIMM16 - signed 16-bit immediate.
 IMM16 - unsigned 16-bit immediate.
+RELADDR - relative offset to this instruction (can be label or relative expresion).
+RELADDR = NEXTPC + SIMM16, NEXTPC - PC for next instruction.

 List of the instructions by opcode: